vwxyzjn/lm-human-preference-details/README.md

 ![](static/ours1.png)

-Wandb report is availible at https://wandb.ai/costa-huang/cleanrl/reports/Regression-Report-train_policy_accelerate--Vmlldzo1MTEwMzQw.
+Wandb report is available at https://wandb.ai/costa-huang/cleanrl/reports/Regression-Report-train_policy_accelerate--Vmlldzo1MTEwMzQw.
 Feel free to check out the logs of the runs for sample outputs.

 ![](static/wandb.png)